-Tucker, Christopher.
+Tucker, Joshua.
 2013.
 Gentleman Troubadours and Andean Pop Stars Huayno Music, Media Work, and Ethnic Imaginaries in Urban Peru.
 University of Chicago Press: Chicago and London.